Some posts contain compensated links. Please read this disclaimer for more info.

-The journey from Sydney to our place in Croatia is about 35 hours door-to-door – way too long if you ask me, but I have learned a thing (or hundred) on all of my long haul travel adventures.
-So trust me when I say, this is all you need to stay comfortable for your next overseas flight.
+The journey from Sydney to our place in Croatia is about 35 hours door-to-door, way too long if you ask me, but I have learned a thing (or a hundred) on all of my long haul travel adventures.
+So trust me when I say, these long flight essentials are all you need to stay comfortable for your next overseas flight.
 Oh and if you want to know what the things to wear on a long haul flight, you can find that right here.

 Comfort & Entertainment Items For Your Next Overseas Flight

 - Moisturiser.
-Air con plays havoc with skin, both on the face and hands, so a good quality moisturizer is a must, to avoid those patchy dry skin marks – not good when you’re trying to get an even tan!
+Air con wreaks havoc on skin, both on the face and hands, so a good quality moisturizer is one of those truly unmissable airplane travel necessities, to avoid those patchy dry skin marks – not good when you’re trying to get an even tan!

 - Kindle/E-Reader.
 Gone are the days of paperback books, and while you might still be lamenting that loss, you need to get with the times and purchase a high-quality e-reader.
-Kindle Fire is an excellent choice, as this doubles up as a tablet too, which you can watch films and play games on, as well as be downloading all your books into your personal library.
+Kindle Fire is an excellent choice, as this doubles up as a tablet too, on which you can watch films and play games, as well as download all your books into your personal library.

 Did you know: The least complicated of the Kindle e-readers costs just $79, making it perfect for travelers on a small budget.
 This E Ink device is lightweight and easy to use for hours, includes a touch-screen display, and offers Goodreads integration and FreeTime Unlimited.

 - Portable battery bank.
-Whether you have an iPhone or an Android device, the last thing you want to happen is that your charge runs out.
-Nothing more annoying!
+Whether you have an iPhone or an Android device, the last thing you want to happen is running out of battery.
+Nothing’s more annoying!
 Buying a portable battery bank is, therefore, a very good idea.
 This Nekteck is an exceptional choice, as it is suitable for both Apple and Android devices.

 - Noise canceling headphones.
 There is nothing worse than trying to watch a film or listen to music when you have children screaming around you or someone who simply can’t speak below 100 decibels!
-These ALZN Active Noise Cancelling Bluetooth Headphones as they are both lightweight and the reduce noise by up to 97% annnnnnd they have a 30 days money back guarantee – just return them if they are no good.
+In terms of what to bring on a long plane ride, this is something that you will thoroughly enjoying having with you.
+These ALZN Active Noise Cancelling Bluetooth Headphones as they are both lightweight and the reduce noise by up to 97%… and they have a 30 days money back guarantee.
+Just return them if they are no good.

 - Sleeping mask.
-This is a must if you’re on a long-haul flight because at some point you’re going to want to try and get some sleep; this is not easy when you are surrounded by noise and activity!
-Try and buy one which is padded and a little luxurious, to help you relax a bit more.
+This is a must if you’re on a long-haul flight because at some point you will want to try and get some sleep.
+This is not easy when you are surrounded by noise and activity.
+Try and buy one that is padded and a little luxurious, to help you relax a bit more.

 - Neck pillow.
-If you’re traveling alone, or with other adults, you are going to want to sit down, relax, and chill the hell out; if you’re traveling with children this might not be so easy, but a neck pillow is a good way to find some comfort.
-These can usually be looped onto the outside of your cabin luggage too, to save some space.
+If you’re traveling alone, or with other adults, you are going to want to sit down, relax, and chill the hell out.
+If you’re traveling with children this might not be so easy, but a neck pillow is a good way to find some comfort.
+These can usually be looped onto the outside of your cabin luggage, too, to save some space.
+Lightweight, easy to carry and providing some welcome extra comfort, a neck pillow is one of the best things to bring on a long flight.
 Here we have listed the best travel pillow for long haul flights.

 - Thick, fluffy socks.
 A definite must have!
-If you want to take your shoes off during the flight (highly recommended), then you need to keep your feet clean and warm.
-A pair of thick, fluffy socks is the way forward!
+If you want to take your shoes off during the flight (highly recommended), you need to keep your feet clean and warm.
+A pair of thick, fluffy socks is the way forward.

 - Your favorite sweets/candy.
-A long haul flight is a time to spoil yourself, to make time go faster!
-Pack a few of your favorite sweets or candies to treat yourself when you need a sugar pick me up.
+Long haul air travel is a time to spoil yourself, to make time go faster!
+Pack a few of your favorite sweets or candies to treat yourself when you need a sugar boost.

 - Mints.
-If you suffer from slight travel nausea, a mint is a good suggestion for taking away that unpleasant feeling, while also freshening up your mouth mid-flight.
+If you suffer from slight travel nausea, a mint is a good suggestion to take away that unpleasant feeling, while also freshening up your mouth mid-flight.